 Local trains are one of the most convenient ways to Reach Haji Ali since it is well connected.
 One must get off the Western line at Mahalakshmi Station or Mumbai Central Station, whereas one must get off on the Central (Main) line at Byculla Station and take a B.E.S.T. bus or taxi to the destination.

-Those traveling from the Central Suburbs / Navi Mumbai will need to take the Eastern Express Highway through Ghatkopar, Chembur, and Kurla.
-Through Sion, Matunga, Dadar, and then cross over into Prabhadevi, Worli, or they will take the Sea-Link to Worli and then take Lala Lajpat Rai Marg (also known as Hornby Vellard) to get to Haji Ali.
+Those traveling from the Central Suburbs / Navi Mumbai will take the Eastern Express Highway through Ghatkopar, Chembur, and Kurla.
+Through Sion, Matunga, Dadar, and then cross over into Prabhadevi, Worli, they will take the Sea-Link to Worli and then take Lala Lajpat Rai Marg (also known as Hornby Vellard) to get to Haji Ali.